Fenqihu Old Street: Bentos, Bamboo & Fireflies in Alishan Region

 Doing Fenrui Historic Trail by myself many years ago

 Fenrui Historic Trail (奮瑞古道) is an epic ascent through never-ending bamboo forest.
-On it, you’ll find hours of solitude and become one with the swaying, creaking stalks of bamboo.
+On it, you’ll find hours of solitude and become one with the swaying, creaking stalks of bamboo, including the special square-shaped ones.
 It is without question one of my favorite hikes in all of Taiwan.

 The trail name means “Fenqihu to Ruili”, as it starts here in Fenqihu (near the Earth God Shrine) and ends here in Ruili village (瑞里).
 Ruili is a remote village with limited amenities.
 It has infrequent bus connections to Chiayi city and no bus connections to Fenqihu or Alishan.